thmsbfft/bash/README.md

 #### tips

 To use a script as an executable, change the extension to `.command`.
 This will start the script from `/`, though, so you might want to tell it to navigate to where the script is located before doing anything.
-Add `cd "$(dirname "$0")"` to do so.
+Add `cd "$(dirname "$0")"` at the top of the script to do so.
+You'll also have to `chmod 777 name_of_your_script.command` to be able to execute it.

 To use a script from anywhere, add it to `/usr/local/bin/`.

+Command substitution allows to replace a command with its output, e.g. `$(pwd)` gives the value of `pwd`.

 ---